Trictonicmp/Portfolio/README.md

 # Web-Dev Portfolio

+>In this project I have added the desktop version to the portfolio following one of the templates of figma design.
+>
-> Web Dev portfolio to showcase coding skills and experience building websites.
+>Web Dev portfolio to showcase coding skills and experience building websites.

 ## Built With